weigao95/surfelwarp/README.md

 ### Run Instruction

 We use the [VolumeDeform dataset](https://www.lgdv.tf.fau.de/publicationen/volumedeform-real-time-volumetric-non-rigid-reconstruction/) to illustrate how to run the code.
 An example configuration file is provided [here](https://github.com/weigao95/surfelwarp/blob/master/test_data/boxing_config.json) for the "boxing" sequence.
-First, you need to download the boxing sequence from the dataset and extract it to `data_root`, your file structure should look like
+First, you need to download the boxing sequence from the VolumeDeform dataset and extract it to `data_root`, your file structure should look like

 ```
 ${data_root}/frame-000000.color.png